orangejulius/blog/source/_posts/2015-01-21-tips-for-coaching-beginner-software-developers.markdown

 with later".

-New students aren't generally concerned with the "beauty" or "elegance" of their code[4], so motivating them with those sorts of concerns probably won't work.
+New students aren't generally concerned with the "beauty" or "elegance" of their code{% fn %}, so motivating them with those sorts of concerns probably won't work.
 However, students generally ARE receptive to the idea of simplifying code, and offering ways to make their job easier later is often much appreciated.